 - Issues: You can export a list of issues from your Jira instance by searching for them by name or status, or by choosing specific projects or fields to search by.
 This can be used for archiving purposes or for reporting purposes.
 Jira can export issue data stored in one of two ways: CSV or XML file format.
 The issue data includes basic information such as a list of issues and their status (e.g., open).
 It also includes additional details such as who created an issue and when it was created, who last edited an issue’s text and when it was last edited, as well as how many comments there are on a particular issue, etc.

 How you can export Jira data

 When you want to export data from Jira, there are two main methods.
-You can either use the built-in export options or use third-party applications to perform an automated export.
+You can either use the built-in export options or use third-party applications to perform an automated Jira export to Excel or another destination.
 There are pros and cons to each method though.
 The built-in export options to export Jira data are a good starting point, but they can take up a great deal of time.
 With a built-in export, you can choose which fields are exported and whether they should be grouped by issue type or other values.
 This allows you to specify exactly what data needs to be exported, but it also means that the process is manual, which is time-consuming for large volumes of data, and requires regular maintenance as new fields are added, or old ones are removed.

 If you’re looking for an automated process that’s easy to set up, it’s best to look into third-party applications.
 They allow more flexibility in how data is exported and give users more control over how often it’s updated.
 If you need to perform more complicated exports on a regular basis, it’s probably not worth it to rely on the built-in features of Jira.
 This is especially true if you’re working with large amounts of data or custom fields that aren’t supported by the built-in system.
 When you automate data export, all information stays up-to-date without requiring any additional work from users.